NameFILIP/tip-calculator/README.md

 ## Overview

 [Tip Calculator](https://namefilip.github.io/tip-calculator/) is a simple Progressive Web App to help calculate how much to tip at a restaurant.
+It always calculates the tip on the subtotal excluding taxes.

 ## Installation
 1. Open the web page: [Tip Calculator](https://namefilip.github.io/tip-calculator/)